sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 About Grid Storage
 ====================

 Each cluster on the Grid is equipped with a Storage Element or SE where data is stored.
-The Grid storage is useful for applications
+The Grid storage is useful for applications that handle large amount of data that can not be sent with the :ref:`job Sandbox <job-lifecycle>` or stored in a :ref:`pilot job database <pilotjob-db>`.

-You can interact with the Grid storage from the UI or within your running job.
+You can interact with the Grid storage from the UI or from the worker node, within your running job.
 The scripts that can access the Grid Storage can be submitted from:

 * :ref:`The UI <get-ui-account>`
 * :ref:`Any local LSG cluster <lsg-clusters>`